-QUORUM AND VOTING
+OUORUM AND VOTING

-The record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting is the close of business on March 27, 2014 (the "Record Date").
-On the Record Date, there were 53,816,756 shares of Common Stock issued and outstanding.
+The record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting is the close of business on March 28, 2017 (the "Record Date").
+On the Record Date, there were 48,459,054 shares of Common Stock issued and outstanding.

-Each holder of Common Stock is entitled to one vote per share on all matters to be acted upon at the meeting and neither the Company's Third Amended and Restated Certificate of Incorporation, as amended (the "Charter"), nor its Fourth Amended and Restated Bylaws, as amended (the "Bylaws"), allow for cumulative voting rights.
+Each holder of Common Stock is entitled to one vote per share on all matters to be acted upon at the meeting and neither the Company's Third Amended and Restated Certificate of Incorporation, as amended (the "Charter"), nor its Fifth Amended and Restated Bylaws (the "Bylaws"), allow for cumulative voting rights.
 The presence, in person or by proxy, of the holders of a majority of the issued and outstanding shares of Common Stock entitled to vote at the Annual Meeting is necessary to constitute a quorum to transact business.
 If a quorum is not present or represented at the Annual Meeting, the stockholders entitled to vote thereat, present in person or by proxy, may adjourn the Annual Meeting from time to time without notice or other announcement until a quorum is present or represented.

 Assuming the presence of a quorum, in an uncontested election of directors, the affirmative vote of the holders of a majority of the votes cast at the Annual Meeting is required for the election of directors (Proposal 1).
 A "majority of the votes cast" means that the number of shares voted "for" a director must exceed the number of votes cast "against" that director.
 Votes cast shall exclude abstentions with respect to that director's election.
 Pursuant to the Company's Corporate Governance Guidelines, in an uncontested election of directors, any nominee for director who has a greater number of votes "against" his or her election than votes "for" such election (a "Majority Against Vote") is required to promptly tender his or her resignation following certification of the stockholder vote.
-The Nominating and Corporate Governance Committee will recommend to the Board of Directors whether to accept such resignation; however, if each member of the Nominating and Corporate Governance to the stockhold in the independent directors who did not receive a Majority Against Vote shall appoint a committee among themselves and recommend to the Board of Directors whether to accept such resignations.
+The Nominating and Corporate Governance Committee will recommend to the Board of Directors whether to accept such resignation; however, if each member of the Nominating and Corporate Governance Committee received a Majority Against Vote at the same election, then the independent directors who did not receive a Majority Against Vote shall appoint a committee among themselves and recommend to the Board of Directors whether to accept such resignations.
 The Board of Directors will act upon such recommendation(s) within 90 days following certification of the stockholder vote.

-Assuming the presence of a quorum, the affirmative vote of the holders of a majority of the shares of Common Stock present, in person or by proxy, and entitled to vote on Proposals 2 and 3 is required to approve the compensation of the Company's named executive officers and to ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm.
+Assuming the presence of a quorum, the affirmative vote of the holders of a majority of the shares of Common Stock present, in person or by proxy, and entitled to vote on Proposals 2 and 4 is required to approve the compensation of the Company's named executive officers and to ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm.
+For the advisory vote on how frequently our stockholders should vote on the compensation of our named executive officers under Proposal 3, the number of years (1, 2 or 3) that receives the highest number of votes will be deemed to be preferred by our stockholders.
 An automated system administered by an independent third party tabulates the votes.
 Each proposal is tabulated separately.
 Abstentions and broker non-votes are each included in the determination of the number of shares present for determining a quorum.
-Abstentions will have the effect of a vote against Proposals 2 and 3.
-Abstentions will have no effect with respect to Proposal 1.
-Broker non-votes will have no effect with respect to Proposal 3.
+Abstentions will have the effect of a vote against Proposals 2 and 4.
+Abstentions will have no effect with respect to Proposals 1 and 3.
+Broker non-votes will have no effect with respect to Proposals 1, 2 and 3 and are inapplicable to Proposal 4.